 Permanent, multi-story agriculture

 Long-term redesign of the food system involves substantial shifts to food from perennial plants and highly metabolically efficient animals and animal products.
-Although there are many farm-level successful examples of such "permaculture" systems, modelling work has yet to be undertaken to help identify transition pathways to perennial agriculture, especially the mix of perennial and annual systems that will sustain the Canadian population while minimizing resource use and environmental disruption.
+Although there are many farm-level successful examples of such "permaculture" systems, little economic analysis has been conducted on a wider level, although what has been done suggests economic viability for many operations at a range of scales (Bastien, 2016).
+Bastien (2016) reported in her Quebec study that viability was enhanced with organic certification, value added products and limited numbers of enterprises and off-farm employment.
+Modelling work has yet to be undertaken to help identify transition pathways to perennial agriculture, especially the mix of perennial and annual systems that will sustain the Canadian population while minimizing resource use and environmental disruption.

 Permaculture is an ecological design approach to food production and distribution (Mollison, 1997), with a particular emphasis on creating analogs of natural ecosystems that mimic processes and organisms of the ecological region in which food is produced.
-In Canada, that means greater reliance on fruit and nut trees, shrubs and vines and grasslands and the animals that sustain themselves on grass.
+It is informed by traditional knowledge, but is not consistent with indigenous ways of knowing (see Frameworks, General, Aboriginal Ways of Knowing).
+In Canada, permaculture means greater reliance on fruit and nut trees, shrubs and vines and grasslands and the animals that sustain themselves on grass.
 Scavenger animals fed scraps that humans can't consume are also part of such systems.
 There are an ever expanding number of farms in North America, taking his approach (see for example, New Forest Farm in Wisconsin).
 A significant research effort to develop perennial grains (particularly wheat and sorghum), oilseeds (especially sunflower) and vegetables (some of which are part of human consumption history) are also part of this approach (Jackson 1980; Mattern, 2012).

 Given current human settlement patterns and densities, it is not obvious the degree to which we can depend on such systems.
 They are productive, but not always in things that are part of a current conventional diet.
+The infrastructure to make some foods of permaculture systems readily available is also sometimes limited, for example, not that many operations are able to harvest, shell, clean and sort nuts for retail.
 And there are significant questions about their ability to satisfy the cultural food diversity of Canada.

 Because we do not yet understand the mix of perennial and annual systems and what level of ecological design can realistically be applied, permanent agriculture will coexist to some degree with highly advanced annual systems employing stage 3 IPM and organic production techniques.